deuill/sleepy-app/README.md

 Require.js for Javascript.
 Of course, you are free to rip everything out and do your own thing.
 We don't judge.

-## Installation/Configuration
+### Installation/Configuration

 Applications based on the starter template can be installed just like any other PHP-based webpage.
-Assuming you've already set up your web-server to serve PHP files properly, simply copy the template into the appropriate directory and set the root to the "webroot" subdirectory.
+Assuming you've already set up your web-server to serve PHP files properly, simply copy the template into the appropriate directory and set the root to the *"webroot"* subdirectory.

-To run requests against the server, you will need to assign the application an authorization key.
+To run requests against the server, you will need to assign the application an **authorization key**.
 Cecil creates a unique authkey along with the database when creating a new user, which can be used for authenticating an application.
-Otherwise, you can obtain an authkey by running "sleepyd user -a" on the server hosting the Sleepy server daemon.
+Otherwise, you can obtain an authkey by running ```sleepyd user -a``` on the server hosting the Sleepy server daemon.

-Once you have obtained an authkey, simply set it in the "authkey" field of the "config.php" configuration file, and you're good to go!
+Once you have obtained an authkey, simply set it in the *"authkey"* field of the **"config.php"** configuration file, and you're good to go!

 ## Documentation